Top 15 fighters to come through FCC

-After the temporary seizing of business of Cage Warriors in 2015, FCC promoter Adam Teh was quick to snatch the signature of ‘The Baddy’ for multiple bouts in ones in which did not disappoint.
-His most stunning performance coming Kevin Petshi at FCC 12.
+After the temporary seizing of the business of Cage Warriors in 2015, FCC promoter Adam Teh was quick to snatch the signature of ‘The Baddy’ for multiple bouts in ones in which did not disappoint.
+His most stunning performance coming to Kevin Petshi at FCC 12.
 Paddy has since returned to Cage Warriors with a remarkable win last month, adding to his 15-3 record and ready to chase gold once again.

 1) Brendan Loughnane